L-Dev31/MSBT-editor-pro-plus-translations/README.md

 - **Translation Support**: Built-in integration with Google Translate for quick translations (with controlable Iterations) perfect for creating translation/bad translations mods.
 - **Export to .txt**: export and import your .msbt files with .txt files useful for very specific usages.
 - **Comfortable Interface**: Sleek, modern flat dark theme for comfortable usage.
-- **Tag Preservation**: Preserves special tags during translation (you can stay chill and translate no human verification needed 👌.
+- **Tag Preservation**: Preserves special tags during translation (you can stay chill and translate, no human verification needed 👌.

 ---